The legal record of public rights of way (PRoW) is known as a definitive map and statement.

 Protecting your land from further public rights of way being established

 Under section 31(6) of the Highways Act 1980 it is open to all land owners to make a deposit with the council to prevent public rights being established in the future.

-In order to make an application you will need to complete the CA16 application form.
+In order to make an application you will need to complete the CA16 application form on GOV.UK.

-You can also download examples of CA16 forms, which have already been filled out.
+You can also download examples of completed CA16 forms.

 See our Highways Act Section 31 guidance notes for further details.